toddbascombe/Weather_app/README.md

 ## Overview

-This Weather project is a asynchronous web app that use a Web API and user data to dynamically update the UI.
+This Weather project is a asynchronous web app that use OpenWeatherMap.com API and user data to dynamically update the UI. to view the full web app:

 ## Instructions